wadehuber/codeexamples/c/c0/README.md

 This file goes over many of the features of C you will need to know, including data types, printf, structures, calling functions, and arrays.

+## printf.c

+[Video](https://youtu.be/xkL6KTnslkU) - *Examples of using printf in C*

+This video is optional.
+It goes over printf control sequences, including printing integer values as decimal, octal, and hexidecmial values, formatting floating point numbers, escape sequences for tabs & newlines, & printing in columns.
+Most of this material is available in other examples.

 ## inputoutput.c

 [Video](https://youtu.be/EmxakpZJv1o) - *Getting user input in C using scanf.*